inesane/Brick-Breaker/README.md

 5. Upon destroying a block, there is a chance of a powerup spawning.
 Catch the powerups with your paddle to activate them.
 There are 4 powerups.
 Expand Paddle (increases paddle length), Shrink Paddle (decreases paddle length), Fast Ball (increases ball velocity) and Through Ball (passes through and destroys all bricks that come in the way).

-6. Game ends when all lives are lost or you can press 'x' to end game
+6. Game ends when all lives are lost or all breakable and explosive bricks are destroyed.
+You can also press 'x' to end game

-OOPS Concepts:
+## OOPS Concepts:

 1. Inheritance - Breakable, Unbreakable and Exploding Bricks all inherit from parent class Brick.
 ExpandPaddle, ShrinkPaddle, BallMultiplier, FastBall, ThroughBall and PaddleGrab powerups all inherit from parent class PowerUp